Dale Mitchell (baseball)

 Loren Dale Mitchell (August 23, 1921 – January 5, 1987) was an American professional baseball left fielder.
 He played eleven seasons in Major League Baseball (MLB) from 1946 to 1956 for the Cleveland Indians and Brooklyn Dodgers.
 A native of Colony, Oklahoma, he threw and batted left-handed, and was listed as 6 ft 1 in tall and 195 lb.

 Career

-Mitchell was a standout at the University of Oklahoma from 1942 to 1946, with a career batting average of .467 and a senior season average of .507.
+Mitchell was a standout at Cloud Chief High School, where he lettered in various sports besides baseball.
+While still a teenager, he agreed to a contract offered by Cleveland Indians' scout Hugh Alexander to sign with ballclub.
+However, an agreement to grant monthly payments until he graduated high school fell through when the front office reneged, leading to a long standoff where he elected to not report to the minors but also not negotiate with another team.
+As such, he applied to the University of Oklahoma in 1940.
+He played from 1942 to 1946 (while missing some time as he served in the Army Air Force during World War II) with a career batting average of .467 and a senior season average of .507.
 Both marks are still Sooner records.
+After graduation, seeking money to help out his family, he noticed that a minor league team that was affiliated with the Indians was playing in Oklahoma City in the Double-A Texas League.
+He explained his situation and was signed to play there in June of 1946.
+By September, he was in the major leagues.

 Mainly a line drive hitter to all parts of the field, Mitchell hit .432 in 11 games for the Indians in his rookie season in 1946.
-He became a regular in 1947 and hit .300 or better six of the next seven seasons.
+He became a regular in 1947, and hit .300 or better six of the next seven seasons.

 In 1948, Mitchell hit for a career-high .336 average, had 203 hits, led the league in singles (162), and led the Indians to victory in the 1948 World Series.
 He finished third in the 1948 American League batting race behind Ted Williams (.369) and Lou Boudreau (.355).